 Midstream service assets, which consist of oil and natural gas pipeline gathering assets, related equipment, oil delivery stations, water storage and treatment facilities and their related asset retirement cost, are recorded at cost, net of impairment.
-See Note 2.k for discussion regarding midstream service asset retirement cost.
+See Note 2.I for discussion regarding midstream service asset retirement cost.
 Depreciation of assets is recorded using the straight-line method based on estimated useful lives of 10 to 20 years, as applicable.
 Expenditures for significant betterments or renewals, which extend the useful lives of existing fixed assets, are capitalized and depreciated.
 Upon retirement or disposition, the cost and related accumulated depreciation are removed from the accounts and any gain or loss is recognized in "Loss on disposal of assets, net" in the consolidated statements of operations.
-Depreciation expense for midstream service assets was \$10.1 million, \$8.9 million and \$8.3 million for the years ended December 31, 2018, 2017 and 2016, respectively.